bhuvanesh1s1/use-state-counter/README.md

 ## Initializing & starting the app

 - Initialize your app by navigating to starter directory
-- Execute the commands below to start the app in starter directory (always start from the root directory use-state-counter)
+- Execute the commands below to start the app in starter directory (always start from the root directory use-state-react)

 ```
 cd starter